 PICKPOCKETS RISK : MEDIUM

-Pickpockets operate in tourist places as in any other big city.
+Pickpockets operate in tourist places like in any other big city.
 They usually work in teams and focus on tourists to steal valuables.
 Sometimes, they even use motorcycles for a quick escape.
 The tactic they use is the accidental spills which will distract the victims.
-There are numerous reports of robbery, auto-part theft and non-violent crimes.
+There are numerous reports of robbery, auto-part theft, and non-violent crimes.

 NATURAL DISASTERS RISK : LOW